wellle/targets.vim/README.md

 That way targets.vim will ignore it and fall back to Vim default behavior, which for the case of `q` does nothing.

-Finally here's a more complex example which adds too triggers `s` (any separator text object) and `@` (anything at all).
+Finally here's a more complex example which adds two triggers `s` (any separator text object) and `@` (anything at all).
 So you could type `das` to delete the closest separator text object near the cursor, or `da@` to operate on the closest text object available via targets.vim.
 All of those support